ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 This is the same story as it was for scalar equations, 'ceptin for the linear algebra.
 The linear solvers for this chapter are the matrix factorizations that live in LinearAlgebra, SuiteSparse, or BandedMatrices.
+The solvers

+1. nsol.jl is is all variations of Newton's method __except__ pseudo transient continuation.
+The methods are
+   - Newton's method
+   - The Shamanskii method, where the derivative evaluation is done every m iterations. ``m=1`` is Newton and ``m=\infty`` is chord.
+   - I do an Armijo line search for all the methods unless the method is chord or you tell me not to.

+2. ptcsol.jl is pseudo-transient continuation.

 ### Nonlinear systems with iterative linear solvers: Chapter 3

-1. The logic in Newton-Krylov methods is different enough from that of nsol and ptcsol that I'm making nsoli and ptcsoli their own codes.

-2. The Newton-Krylov linear solver nsoli.jl is done and the documentation is in here.
-It works with GMRES now.
+1. The Newton-Krylov linear solver is nsoli.jl.
+The linear solvers are GMRES and BiCGstab. __done:__ GMRES done, __coming soon:__ GMRES(m) and BiCGstab
-Bi-CGSTAB is coming, but PTC and GMRES(m) will come first.

-### Krylov linear solvers.

-1. kl_gmres: GMRES with orthogonalization via classical Gram-Schmidt twice.
-   Restarts are not in there yet.
+2. ptcsoli.jl will be the Newton-Krylov pseudo-transient continuation code. __coming soon__

+### Anderson Acceleration

+### Broyden's Method